neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-possible-this-is-how.md

 * Straightforward primitives for writing [reactive](https://spring.io/reactive) APIs
 * [Good enough for Netflix](https://spring.io/blog/2020/02/24/netflix-built-a-spring-application-generator-to-boost-dev-productivity-here-s-how-you-can-too)

-All of these options would be great though.
+Any of these options would be great though.

 ### Database: PostgreSQL.
 With a twist